JR Freight Class EF210 ECO-POWER Momotaro

 History

 Class EF210 is a type of electric locomotive for lines electrified with DC 1.5 kV.
 In the early-2000s, JR Freight developed Class EF200, a powerful but unsuccessful locomotive.
-The company designed the EF210 that is less powerful but cheaper than EF200, and they have been replacing Class EF65 and Class EF66.
+The company designed the EF210 that is less powerful but cheaper than the Class EF200, replacing Class EF65 and Class EF66 locomotives.

-There are three groups, variant 900 (a prototype), variant 0 (standard) and variant 300 (bank engine).
+There are four groups, variant 900 (a prototype), variant 0 (standard), variant 100 (based on the variant 0 but slightly different) and variant 300 (bank engine).
 The locos are allocated to three depots: Shin-Tsurumi (near Yokohama), Suita (Osaka) and Okayama.
 The Class EF210 is the most common locomotive in the Greater Tokyo Area and Kansai area.

 JR Freight named the EF210 ECO-POWER Momotaro.
 "Momotaro" is a hero of Japanese folklore, whose origin is believed to be Okayama, where the EF210 was first allocated to.